MozkaGit/gitlab-static-website/README.md

 - `.github/workflows/ci-cd.yaml`: This file contains the GitHub Actions workflow configuration for similar purposes as the GitLab CI/CD pipeline.

 1. Prerequisites
-- A GitLab or GitHub account and repository.
+- A GitLab or GitHub account.
 - Git installed on your local machine.
 - Setting Up your GitHub|GitLab Secrets